-The Company's independent operating subsidiaries lease 54 senior living communities and its administrative offices under non-cancelable operating leases, most of which have initial lease terms ranging from five to 21 years.
-The Company's independent operating subsidiaries also lease the administrative offices of 88 home health and hospice agencies which generally range from one to seven years.
+The Company's independent operating subsidiaries lease 49 senior living communities and its administrative offices under non-cancelable operating leases, most of which have initial lease terms ranging from 14 to 25 years.
+The Company's independent operating subsidiaries also lease the administrative offices of 95 home health and hospice agencies which generally range from one to 11 years.
 Most of these leases contain renewal options, most involve rent increases and none contain purchase options.
 The lease term excludes lease renewals because the renewal rents are not at a bargain, there are no economic penalties for the Company to renew the lease, and it is not reasonably certain that the Company will exercise the extension options.
-As of December 31, 2021, the Company's independent operating subsidiaries leased 32 communities from subsidiaries of Ensign ("Ensign Leases") under a master lease arrangement.
+As of December 31, 2022, the Company's independent operating subsidiaries leased 29 communities from subsidiaries of Ensign ("Ensign Leases") under a master lease arrangement.
 The existing leases with subsidiaries of Ensign are for initial terms of between 14 to 20 years.
-In addition to rent, each of the operating companies are required to pay the following: (1) all impositions and taxes levied on or with respect to the leased properties (other than taxes on the income of the lessor); (2) all utilities and other services necessary or appropriate for the leased properties; (4) all community maintenance and repair costs; and (5) all fees in connection with any licenses or authorizations necessary or appropriate for the leased properties and the business conducted on the leased properties.
+The total amount of rent expense included in Rent - cost of services paid to subsidiaries of Ensign was \$13,595, \$12,773, and 12,536, for the years ended December 31, 2022, 2021 and 2020, respectively.
+In addition to rent, each of the operating companies are required to pay the following: (1) all impositions and taxes levied on or with respect to the leased properties (other than taxes on the income of the lessor); (2) all utilities and other services necessary or appropriate for the leased properties and the business conducted on the leased properties; (3) all insurance required in connection with the leased properties and the business conducted on the leased properties; (4) all community maintenance and repair costs; and (5) all fees in connection with any licenses or authorizations necessary or appropriate for the leased properties and the business conducted on the leased properties.

-Fifteen of the Company's affiliated senior living communities, excluding the communities that are operated under the Ensign Leases (as defined herein), are operated under two separate master lease arrangements.
+Twelve of the Company's affiliated senior living communities, excluding the communities that are operated under the Ensign Leases (as defined herein), are operated under two separate master lease arrangements.
 Under these master leases, a breach at a single community could subject one or more of the other communities covered by the same master lease to the same default risk.
 Failure to comply with Medicare and Medicaid provider requirements is a default under several of the Company's leases and master leases.
 With an indivisible lease, it is difficult to restructure the composition of the portfolio or economic terms of the master lease without the consent of the landlord.